S h a r e

 First steps

 Wanting to move your fleet over to electric is one thing, but actually taking the necessary steps is quite another.
-Where did Martin start with Fleet Alliance?
+So how did Fleet Alliance start?

-“It is crucial to make the cars available on your fleet,” he explains.
+“It is crucial to make the cars available on your fleet,” Martin explains.
 “When we started our programme, there was a restricted fully electric choice list.
-Since then it has become easier as a wider choice of vehicles became available, but choices at the lower end of the car choice bandings were difficult at the beginning because of the lack of available vehicles.
+Since then it has become easier as a far wider choice of vehicles is now available, but choices at the lower end of the car choice bandings were difficult at the beginning because of the lack of available vehicles.

-While Martin says the business does not expect to make a fortune in savings – simply because the higher rental of EVs balances out the NIC savings – employees certainly enjoy a significant boost to take-home pay thanks to the BIK advantages enjoyed by EVs.
+While Martin says the business does not expect to make significant savings – simply because the higher rental of EVs balances out the NIC savings – employees certainly enjoy a significant boost to take-home pay thanks to the BIK advantages enjoyed by EVs.

 What have been the benefits to fleet electrification?